vcvpaiva/DialecticaCategories/EcumenicalLogic/readme.md

 2. Gilles Dowek.
 On the definition of the classical connectives and quantifiers.
 In Bruno Lopes Edward Hermann Haeusler, Wagner de Campos Sanz, editor, Why is this a Proof?, Festschrift for Luiz Carlos Pereira, volume 27, pages 230-240.
 College Publications, 2015.

+3. Krauss, unpublished technical report, need to find the text.

-3. Luiz Carlos Pereira and Ricardo Oscar Rodriguez.
+4. Luiz Carlos Pereira and Ricardo Oscar Rodriguez.
 Normalization, soundness and completeness for the propositional fragment of Prawitz' ecumenical system.
 Revista Portuguesa de Filosofia, 73(3-3):1153-1168, 2017.
 [Google Scholar](https://www.jstor.org/stable/26291332)

-Luiz Carlos and Elaine have several other papers on Ecumenical *Modal* Systems that I need to check.
+Luiz Carlos and Elaine (with co-authors) have several other papers on Ecumenical *Modal* Systems that I need to check.